jessespeak/jessespeak.github.io/_futures/the-ai-between-us.md

 Mia chewed her lip.
 “I don’t know.”

 “It’s entirely up to you,” Juni said.
-“You can take as much time as you need.
-She’s the one waiting now.”
+“You can take as much time as you need.”

 Mia let out a slow breath.
 “Okay.
 Tell her I’ll think about it.
 But that’s all for now.”